qpsolvers/qpbenchmark/README.md

 The benchmark comes with standard and community test sets to represent different use cases for QP solvers:

-- [Free-for-all](https://github.com/qpsolvers/free_for_all_qpbenchmark): community-built test set, new problems [are welcome](https://github.com/qpsolvers/free_for_all_qpbenchmark/issues/new?template=new_problem.md&title=)!
+- [Free-for-all](https://github.com/qpsolvers/free_for_all_qpbenchmark): community-built test set, new problems welcome!
 - [Maros-Meszaros](https://github.com/qpsolvers/maros_meszaros_qpbenchmark): a standard test set with problems designed to be difficult.
 - [Model predictive control](https://github.com/qpsolvers/mpc_qpbenchmark): model predictive control problems arising *e.g.* in robotics.

 New test sets are welcome!
 The `qpbenchmark` tool is designed to make it easy to wrap up a new test set without re-implementing the benchmark methodology.
-Check out [creating a new test set](CONTRIBUTING.md).
+Check out the [contribution guidelines](CONTRIBUTING.md) to get started.

 ## Solvers